flarnrules/CSS-Foundations/CSS-Notes.md

 ## 4 Properties to Get Started With

-This chapter provides a list of properties to start using:
+ThIis chapter provides a list of properties to start using:
 1. Color and background-color
 2. Typography basics and text align
 3. Image height and width